algosup/2024-2025-project-1-fpga-team-6/Documents/QA/TestPlan.md

 We use test criteria to know what the Quality Assurance will have to test.

 #### Critical-Bugs
 Critical bugs are bugs that prevent the game from working properly and from implementing new features before resolving those bugs.
-If a critical bug is encounter, we will suspend the tests until the bug is resolved.
+If a critical bug is encountered, we will suspend the tests until the bug is resolved.

 ### b-Entry-Criteria
 #### Functional-Tests-Entry-Criteria